UAE's Etihad says Jet deal deadline extended until Aug end

-BELGRADE Etihad Airways' chief executive said on Thursday that a deadline to win regulatory approval for the airline's planned $379 million stake in India's Jet Airways (JET.NS) has been extended until end of August.
+BELGRADE Aug 1 Etihad Airways' chief executive said on Thursday that a deadline to win regulatory approval for the airline's planned $379 million stake in India's Jet Airways has been extended until end of August.

 Abu Dhabi-based Etihad agreed in April to buy a 24 percent stake in Jet but political concerns and scrutiny by Indian market regulators have delayed the deal.
 A so-called "long-stop" deadline for the deal to win regulatory approvals was initially set for July 31.